open-rmf/rmf_traffic_editor/rmf_traffic_editor/QUALITY_DECLARATION.md

 ### API Stability Policy [1.iv]

-`traffic_editor` will not break public API within a major version number.
+`rmf_traffic_editor` will not break public API within a major version number.

 ### ABI Stability Policy [1.v]

-`traffic_editor` will not break public ABI within a major version number.
+`rmf_traffic_editor` will not break public ABI within a major version number.

 ### API and ABI Stability Within a Released ROS Distribution [1.vi]

-`traffic_editor` will not break public API or ABI within a released ROS distribution, i.e. no major releases into the same ROS distribution once that ROS distribution is released.
+`rmf_traffic_editor` will not break public API or ABI within a released ROS distribution, i.e. no major releases into the same ROS distribution once that ROS distribution is released.

 ## Change Control Process [2]

-`traffic_editor` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-requirements).
+`rmf_traffic_editor` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#package-requirements).

 ### Change Requests [2.i]

-`traffic_editor` requires that all changes occur through a pull request.
+`rmf_traffic_editor` requires that all changes occur through a pull request.

 ### Contributor Origin [2.ii]

-`traffic_editor` does not require a confirmation of contributor origin.
+`rmf_traffic_editor` does not require a confirmation of contributor origin.

 ### Peer Review Policy [2.iii]